 5) You’re not encouraging users to know your brand’s story

-When people buy from you, they want to know about the background and story behind your brand.
+When people buy from you, they want to know about the background and story of your brand.
 But they may not bother clicking on the tiny about us link in the footer.
-Off course, you can not tell your entire story on the home page; but home page can get people excited to know about the story of your brand by giving them a sneak peak.
+Of course, you can not tell your entire story on the home page; but the home page can get people excited to know about the story of your brand by giving them a sneak peak.

 ESPRIT‘s About Us Section in their home page

 6) You’re not showing them focused call to actions to buy

 Back to the basics.
 It’s not only just about showing nice visuals and fairytale stories.
 Eventually, you want them to buy, right?
 That’s why you need to have to have a sales flow that gets people into taking an action.
 There should be a sales funnel on your website created by your Links, Navigation, Banners, and buttons that you show to visitors, which starts from the home page.